C-Sto/recursebuster/README.md

 ## Usage

-I wanted it to be fairly straight forward, but scope creep etc. Basic usage is just like gobuster:
+I wanted it to be fairly straightforward, but scope creep etc. Basic usage is just like gobuster:

 ```
 recursebuster -u https://google.com -w wordlist.txt
 ```

-This will run a recursive-HEAD-spider-assissted search with a single thread on google.com using the wordlist specified above.
+This will run a recursive-HEAD-spider-assisted search with a single thread on google.com using the wordlist specified above.
 Results will print to screen, but more importantly, will be written to a file 'busted.txt'.

 ## Features

 ### HEAD Based Checks

 For servers the support it, HEAD based checks speed up content discovery considerably, since no body is required to be transferred.
-The default logic is to use a HEAD reqeust to determine if something exists.
-If it seems to exist, a GET is sent to retreive and verify.
+The default logic is to use a HEAD request to determine if something exists.
+If it seems to exist, a GET is sent to retrieve and verify.

 ### Recursion